Huang Jiasi

 Huang Jiasi (黄家驷 (黃家駟, Huang Chia-ssu); July 14, 1906 – May 14, 1984) was a Chinese cardiothoracic surgeon and medicinal educator, known for being the founder of biomedical engineering in the People's Republic of China and the editor of the first modern surgery textbook in the Chinese language.
-He was also the first Director-General of the Chinese Society of Biomedical Engineering (CSBE).
+He was also the first director-general of the Chinese Society of Biomedical Engineering (CSBE).

-Huang joined the CPC in 1955.
+Huang joined the Chinese Communist Party in 1955.
 He was selected as the deputy to the 1st, 2nd, 3rd and 4th National People's Congress.
-Meanwhile, he was the member of the 5th and 6th Chinese People's Political Consultative Conference.
+Meanwhile, he was the member of the 5th and 6th Chinese People's Political Consultative Conference (CPPCC).

 Early life and education

 Huang was born on July 14, 1906.
 The early death of Huang's father somewhat accounted for his future profession.
 He was enrolled at Nankai High School in 1921.

 He passed the Pre-Medical Entrance Test of the Peking Union Medical College (PUMC) in 1924 and obtained his BS diploma from Yenching University in 1930.
 Then he took MD degree from the medical college in 1933.